 Lines: This refers to the number of telephone lines coming into your business telephone system.
 Lines are also known as trunks.

 PBX (private branch exchange): A PBX system is designed for offices with 40 or more employees.
 These systems are very flexible and can be customized to your specific office needs.
 The investment is greater than with key systems, but the extensive PBX upgrade options allow you to easily extend the life of your system.

 Ports: The number of ports dictates how many connections a phone system can handle, a term most commonly associated with PBX.
 This includes total number of incoming lines and extensions available.

 VoIP (voice over internet protocol): Unlike regular telephones that utilize landlines, a VoIP phone requires high speed internet connection to make and receive calls.
 VoIP phones connect directly to IP networks via wired Ethernet or Wi-Fi.
 This is a popular application for businesses that make long distance / international calls frequently.

 The Panasonic KX-TDA100 has lots of exciting features for all customers.
 When looking for KX-TDA Digital Business Phone Systems make sure to check out all the Panasonic KX-TDA100 has to offer.
 Also don't forget to purchase a PremiumStore extended warranty for future protection of the Panasonic KX-TDA100.
-PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA100 like 8 Port Digital Extension Card, Corded Phone w/ LCD (5 PK), and Extended Warranty.
+PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA100 like 8 Port Digital Extension Card, Corded Phone w/ LCD (5 PK), and Power Supply.
 The Panasonic KX-TDA100 is a Factory Serviced item that has been fully tested by PremiumStore.
 These are just a few of the reasons to buy a Panasonic KX-TDA100 from PremiumStore today!